Portrait of a Lady (van der Weyden): Break from idealisation

 Van der Weyden worked in the same tradition of portraiture as contemporaries Jan van Eyck and Robert Campin.
 In the early to middle 15th century, these three artists were among the first generation of "Northern Renaissance" painters, and the first northern Europeans to portray members of the middle and upper classes naturalistically rather than in a medieval Christian idealised form.
 In earlier Netherlandish art the profile view was the dominant mode of representation for the nobles or clergy worthy of portraiture.
 In works such as Portrait of a Man in a Turban (1433), Jan van Eyck broke this tradition and used the three-quarter profile of the face which became the standard in Netherlandish art.
 Here, van der Weyden utilises the same profile, which better allows him to describe the shape of the head and facial features of the sitter.
 She is shown in half-length, which enables the artist to show her hands crossed at her waist.

 Despite this new freedom, van der Weyden's portraits of women are strikingly similar in concept and structure, both to each other and to female portraits by Campin.
 Most are three-quarter face and half-length.
 They typically set their models in front of a dark background that is uniform and nondescript.
 While the portraits are noted for their expressive pathos, the facial features of the women strongly resemble one another.
 This indicates that although van der Weyden did not adhere to the tradition of idealised representation, he sought to please his sitters in a manner that reflected contemporary ideals of beauty.
 Most of van der Weyden's portraits were painted as commissions from the nobility; he painted only five (including Portrait of a Lady) that were not donor portraits.
 It is known that in his Portrait of Philip de Croÿ (c.
 1460), van der Weyden complimented the young Flemish nobleman by concealing his large nose and undershot jaw.
 When describing this tendency in relation to the Washington portrait, art historian Norbert Schneider wrote, "While van Eyck shows nature 'in the raw', as it were, Rogier improves on physical reality, civilising and refining Nature and the human form with the help of a brush."
 The high quality of the painting is highlighted when compared to the National Gallery's very similar workshop painting.
-The London subject has softer, more rounded features and is younger and less individually characterised than the c.
+The London sitter has softer, more rounded features and is younger and less individually characterised than the c.
 1460 model.
 The technique also is less subtle and fine in the London work.
 However, both share a similar expressions and dress.